qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson1.md

 ## Zenmode

-Till now this tutor has been running in `zenmode`.
+Till now, this tutor has been running in `zenmode`.
 It has been helpfully clearing the screen for you after every command.
 This is not how it works in a normal shell environment.
 From now on we will switch `zenmode` off unless you explicitly want it, which you can toggle by entering the command `zen`.